Resident registration: Switzerland and Liechtenstein

 The compulsory resident registration is called Einwohnerkontrolle (residents' control) in Liechtenstein and the German-speaking parts of Switzerland.
 The residents' registers are subject to the local authority named Einwohneramt (residency office), Einwohnerkontrolle (residents registry office) or Personenmeldeamt (persons' registration office).
 Foreign residents are subject to the federal residents' register run by the immigration office.
 Each relocation must be declared to the residents' register including notice of departure when moving abroad.

 United Kingdom

 In the United Kingdom there is no such resident registration.
-The head of a household is required to register eligible voters in the household, although mandatory individual registration pursuant to the Political Parties and Elections Act 2009 is planned; registration is mandatory pursuant to section 23 of the Representation of the People (England and Wales) Regulations 2001 (No. 341).
+The head of a household was required to register eligible voters in the household, although mandatory individual registration pursuant to the Political Parties and Elections Act 2009 is planned.
+This changed with the implementation of the Individual Electoral Registration reform in 2014, this brought an end to the 'head of household' being able to register cohabitants, making voter registration in the UK an entirely individual task.
+Registration is mandatory pursuant to section 23 of the Representation of the People (England and Wales) Regulations 2001 (No. 341).
 Completion of the Census is mandatory pursuant to section 8 of the Census Act 1920.

 The Identity Cards Act 2006 provided for the introduction of British ID cards which were to be linked to a system of resident registration which would also contain any information deemed necessary by the government; however, following the 2010 General Election this scheme was abolished by the Identity Documents Act 2010.